Microsoft Power BI Certification Training Cou ...

 It’s reckoned to finish all of your data modelings before creating a context.
 Alterations in the data model, such as converting dimensions to measures, require recomputing of the context.

 Set the required filters for the context.
 Also, create the context before adding fields to other shelves.
 These prerequisites make the queries that are run much faster when you drop fields on other shelves.

-Using date bins like YEAR(date) or context filters on discrete dates are more effective than using continuous dates.
+Using date bins like YEAR(date) or context filters on discrete dates is more effective than using continuous dates.

 If your data set is heavily indexed, context filters may not provide the performance you’re looking for and may also, actually cause slower query performance.

 This example is intended to take you through the procedure of building a context filter.

 First, you’ll filter a view to show the top 10 products by sales.
 Next, create a context filter on the Product Category so you can see the top 10 furniture products.

 Use the Sample – Superstore data source to create the initial view.
 The view shows the sales for all Sub-Categories, sorted in descending order.